vue-pdf-viewer/starter-vpv-nuxt-ts/README.md

 ### Running the Example Project

-This repo includes an example project to demonstrate how to use VPV.
+This repo includes an example project to demonstrate how to use Vue PDF Viewer.
 To run the example project:

 1. **Serve the Application**: Use the following command to start the development server